bitsofcotton/NAND/README.md

 <strike>We trust randtools optimizer strong, so we focus only the simple enough implementation even including infinite loop.</strike>
 We cannot use randtools optimizer because the pigeon hole slips, So we reduce overhead as hard as possible with no loop order hard optimization.

+We aim the library as maximum compressed structures (module cohesion) for standard library as many languages do.

 # Syntax concrete.
 * load name : (uri|path.path...)(.type|.function)?
 * * import once.